After reading this article, you will know when synchronization is worthwhile - and when a simple voice-over is completely sufficient.

 - Preserve the original atmosphere?
 Voice-over over quiet original sound or subtitles.

-- Voice-over (voice-over)Narrator or voice-over voice without lip matching; the original sound original sound can/should remain quietly audible (UN/news style).
+- Voice-over (German: Off-Stimme): Narrator or voice-over voice without lip-sync; the Original audio can/should remain faintly audible (UN/News style).

 To put it simply: Should the audience "forget" that it was translated → Synchronization.
 Is information/tempo and more important → voice-over.